vcarling/vcarling.github.io/projects.md

 ## Optical Characterization of TMD Heterostructure Devices

-This project was completed for presentation at the [UC Riverside Undergraduate Research and Creative Activities Symposium](https://engage.ucr.edu/research/symposium).
+This project was completed for presentation at the [**UC Riverside Undergraduate Research and Creative Activities Symposium**](https://engage.ucr.edu/research/symposium).

 Silicon-based semiconductor devices have come to make many modern technological advances including transistors and photodetectors.
 Two-dimensional (2D) van der Waals materials are of interest for fabricating even smaller devices because they can be mechanically exfoliated to the atomically-thin limit.
 One class of such materials, monolayer semiconducting transition metal dichalcogenides (TMDs), are of particular interest for optoelectronic device applications due to their direct band gap.
 Due to their spin-valley locking, TMDs can make use of the additional valley degree of freedom.